reillypascal/personalsite-ssg/pages/ai-policy.md

 ---
 title: AI Policy
-description: My policy on the use of AI on this site, and a library of materials expanding on my positions
+description: My policy on the use of AI on this site, and links to a library of materials expanding on my positions
 ---

 <link rel="stylesheet" type="text/css" href="/styles/onecolumn.css" />

 <main id="content" role="main">

-# AI Policy{.sectionHeader}
+<h1 class="sectionHeader">AI Policy</h1>

 I do not use large language models (LLMs) or any other form of “generative AI” in any capacity in any of the writing, music, code, or images on this website.